JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-accessibility.md

   Modifier.semantics { stateDescription = if (isChecked) "Checked" else "Unchecked" }
   ```

-* `testTag` is used primarily in UI testing via accessibility identifiers, like in the Espresso
+* `testTag` assigns a unique identifier to a composable element for UI testing with the Espresso
   framework on Android or XCUITest on iOS.
 In addition, `testTag` can be useful for debugging or in specific
   automation scenarios where a component identifier is required.